-In the Zolman Law’s March 2013 – Arizona Bankruptcy Newsletter, Mr. Pew provides answers to questions about foreclosures and short sales, issues many Valley residents are concerned with.
+In the Zolman Law’s March 2013 – Arizona Bankruptcy Newsletter, Mr. Zolfaghari provides answers to questions about foreclosures and short sales, issues many Valley residents are concerned with.
 But that’s not all we have for you this month.
 Here’s a closer look at the inside pages:

 Understanding Judicial and Non-Judicial Foreclosure in Arizona

 What happens if the bank forecloses?
 That’s a question we hear from worried homeowners who are struggling to make their mortgage payments.
 In our lead article, you’ll learn about judicial foreclosure and non-judicial foreclosure, as well as Arizona’s anti-deficiency law.

 Buckeye Arizona Shell Company Used in Tax Scheme

 A Pennsylvania man conspired to defraud the U.S. government by filing false tax returns under the identities of over 30 dead people.
 All while hiding his activities behind a Buckeye, AZ, shell company called Uncle Sam’s Tax Service.

 If I’m Not Keeping My Real Estate, Then What Should I Do With It?